 3. The Lion King

 In 1994, Disney released what many consider to be its best cel-animated film ever.
 It tells the story of a lion cub and his growth into the leader of an animal kingdom in Africa.
 There are so many sequences that stand out in The Lion King.
 The introduction of Simba to his subjects is terrific.
 The first meeting of Simba with his pals Timon and Pumbaa is funny.
 Scar’s act of betrayal gives us chills every time.
 The songs by Elton John and Tim Rice are also excellent.
 The Lion King may be as perfect as an animated film as you can get and easily one of the best movies on Disney Plus.
-Be sure you watch it before the 2019 CGI version of The Lion King debuts on the streaming service in 2020.

 4. Toy Story